 A. Population Allocation and Forecast

-As mentioned above, the GMA requires the County to plan to accommodate the population projected by Washington State Office of Financial Management (OFM).
-The County-Wide Planning Policies direct the Thurston Regional Planning Council (TRPC) to develop small-area population projections based on the framework of the countywide population projection provided by OFM (see ).
+The GMA requires the county to plan to accommodate the population projected by Washington State Office of Financial Management (OFM).
+The County-Wide Planning Policies direct the Thurston Regional Planning Council (TRPC) to develop small-area population projections based on the framework of the county-wide population projection provided by OFM (see Table 2-1).
 These small-area projections are often referred to as “population distributions” because they split up the projected population growth, distributing it among the county’s cities, towns, and rural areas.
-TRPC derives its own countywide population projections using a computer model that includes analysis of employment trends and more up-to-date population changes than what OFM uses.
+TRPC derives its own county-wide population projections using a computer model that includes analysis of employment trends and more up-to-date population changes than what OFM uses.

 Table 2-1.
-Population Allocation and Forecast by Thurston County Jurisdiction, 2017-2040
+Population Allocation and Forecast by Thurston County Jurisdiction, 2020-2045